geraintluff/jsfx/README.md

 * Panalysis - visualise and manipulate the stereo field of the audio
 * Learning Sampler - a basic sampler that records incoming audio and plays it back
 * Hammer And String - a monophonic string resonator/synth with portamento
+* Hammer And Chord - a polyphonic string resonator/synth

 Presets (RPL) for these effects can be downloaded from GitHub.